2002–03 Chelsea F.C. season: Team kit

 The team kit was produced by Umbro.
-The shirt sponsor was Emirates Airline; the kit bore the "Fly Emirates" logo.
+The shirt sponsor was the airline Emirates; the kit bore the "Fly Emirates" logo.
 Chelsea's home kit (all blue with a white trimmed collar) was carried over from the previous campaign.
 Their new away kit was all black with blue accents.
 The club's third kit for this season was the club's away kit from the previous season, all white with blue socks and accents.